 The overall design echoes a traditional wooden residence.
 There is a tea garden, with a tea house, stream, pond, lanterns and pagodas; and a Kare-sansui (waterless stream) garden with white gravel surfaces representing a pool, stream or ocean, and rocks representing islands.

-29. High Commission of Sri Lanka
+29. High Commission of the Democratic Socialist Republic of Sri Lanka

 61 Hampton Circ

 The design of this building draws inspiration from a movement known as ‘Tropical Modernism’, where traditional elements are reimagined for modern life.
 The distinctive red tiled rooves are supported by decorated columns topped with abstract capitals, suggesting palm trees.

 30. Royal Embassy of Saudi Arabia

 The design of the embassy is based on the Qasr Al Morabaa Palace (the Square Palace) which was built for King Abdul Aziz Bin Saud, the first monarch and founder of Saudi Arabia.
 The embassy also includes a central domed roof traditional throughout the Muslim world.

 The design aims to reflect the ancient tradition of Italian architecture in the modern environment of Canberra.
 Whilst designing the building, the Italian architect fell in love with a city ‘untouched by ugliness and history’ and now lives in Canberra.

 A contemporary design echoing both the construction and decoration of traditional wooden buildings.
 This includes the exposed roof trusses used for strength against cyclones and heavy storms.
 The various structures surround a central courtyard to give a village-like atmosphere.
 Timber totems represent each of the nine provinces.

 33. High Commission of the Republic of Mauritius